-Place 1-3 small logs onto the bed of hot embers using appropriate heat proof gloves, close the door and reduce the Primary Air Control to approximately half way.
-Once the logs turn black the primary air should be fully closed.
+Place 1-3 small logs onto the bed of hot embers using appropriate heat proof gloves, close the door completely.

-Once the smaller logs have burned down you can now add 1-2 larger (or full size) logs and close down the Secondary Air Intake as required.
-You can now control the burn rate of the stove using the secondary air intake.
+Once the smaller logs have burned down you can now add 1-2 larger (or full size) logs.
+When these logs are fully alight (turned black) reduce the air Intake to approximately half way (in the middle).
+You will now control the burn rate of the stove using the air control.
 You are looking for a controlled flame (not smouldering in the embers or licking around the lid) this is mostly visual although a flue pipe thermometer will help you determine the amount of air required and is recommended for the initial lightings.

 Refuel as and when required.
 Take care to open the door gradually as flames may lick out and always use appropriate gloves.
-Try to avoid closing the Secondary air control fully (as this will cause the stove to fill up with smoke) If you no longer want to keep the fire going simply allow it burn out.
+Try to avoid closing the air control fully (as this will cause the stove to fill up with smoke) If you no longer want to keep the fire going simply allow it burn out.